mirobotech/BEAPER-Pico/README.md

 ## Beginner Electronics and Programming Educational Robot (BEAPER) for Raspberry Pi Pico

-[BEAPER Pico](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using Raspberry Pi Pico microcontrollers.
+[BEAPER Pico](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using Raspberry Pi Pico microcontrollers and MicroPython.

 This repository contains:
-* Arduino - a header file for programming BEAPER Pico using the Arduino IDE
+* Arduino - an example C header file enabling BEAPER Pico to be programmed using the Arduino IDE and the [arduino-pico core](https://github.com/earlephilhower/arduino-pico)
-* Beginner Activities - example programs comprising a complete beginner course for teaching Raspberry Pi Pico programming in MicroPython using BEAPER Pico
+* Beginner Activities - a complete MicroPython beginner curriculum for BEAPER Pico in the form of lesson activities, extension projects, and capstone project templates
-* LCD - a MicroPython ST7789 LCD driver module and example programs
+* LCD - a MicroPython ST7789 LCD driver module for BEAPER Pico along with example LCD programs
-* VL53L0X - a VL53L0X ToF (Time of Flight) distance sensor driver module and example programs
+* VL53L0X - a non-blocking VL53L0X ToF (Time of Flight) distance sensor driver module and example programs

 ## Beginner Activities - Beginner learning activities